kotulaf/spring-boot-first/readme.txt

 to check if that works we will use a PUT request, but beware of not using the ID as a query parameter in this case, as it doesn't go through... we will just put url/IDNUMBER?nameOrEmail=newvalue

+in maven, you can install/package an app so it's executable, you can also change where it's running, for example, by default my app was running on localhost(port 8080) but i manually changed it to port 8001 in the terminal: --server.port=8001